 —Ian Wilson, 14, from the Coming of Age credo he delivered to the Community Unitarian Church of White Plains, NY

-Every congregation chooses its own programs, therefore each congregation offers something a little different.
-Many of our congregations offer two hallmark programs for young people in middle school and early high school: Coming of Age and Our Whole Lives.
+Every congregation chooses its own programs, so you will find many variations.
+But, many UU congregations offer two hallmark programs for young people in middle school and early high school: Coming of Age and Our Whole Lives.

 Coming of Age